-Companies that use SANs cut across industries, including education, retail, banking, telecommunications, insurance, financial services, media, and government agencies.
+Companies that use SANs cut across industries, including education, retail, banking, telecommunications, insurance, financial services, media and government departments.
 However, the largest segments represented are in computer software, information technology and services, and hospitals and healthcare.
-These types of companies often rely on high performance computing requirements to run virtualization applications and hybrid multicloud operations and need the huge data storage capacity of SANs to handle their big data.
+These types of companies often rely on high performance computing requirements to run virtualisation applications and hybrid multicloud operations and need the huge data storage capacity of SANs to handle their big data.

-For example, computer software companies develop new products with an incessant stream of design, test, fail, and repeat until reaching just one viable option.
+For example, computer software companies develop new products with an incessant stream of design, test, fail and repeat until they reach just one viable option.
 This process entails hundreds if not thousands of iterations during development and that requires massive amounts of data storage.

 Explore HPE’s SAN solutions

-HPE has a vast storage portfolio and worldwide consulting and support services to help you connect data with a flexible, adaptable, and future-ready infrastructure.
-Our products are rigorously tested for compliance and configured for setup right out of the box.
+HPE has a vast storage portfolio and worldwide consulting and support services to help you connect data with a flexible, adaptable and future-ready infrastructure.
+Our products are rigorously tested for compliance and configured for setup straight out of the box.

-With thousands of configurations, HPE storage products minimize fabric compliance issues and ensure that upgrades are validated to function with existing infrastructures.
-HPE is bringing the power of flash and other enterprise storage capabilities down to the price and simplicity levels that can benefit nearly any organization in the market for shared storage and the tools that are used to manage them.
+With thousands of configurations, HPE storage products minimise fabric compliance issues and ensure that upgrades are validated to function with existing infrastructures.
+HPE is bringing the power of flash and other enterprise storage capabilities down to the price and simplicity levels that can benefit nearly any organisation in the market for shared storage and the tools that are used to manage them.

 - HPE MSA 2052 SAN Storage is a flash-ready system designed for affordable application acceleration and is ideal for small and remote office deployments.